Food Security

 Natural disasters can affect access to sufficient, safe and nutritious food.

-Food distribution networks may be impacted during major disasters or, for example, as we saw in the pandemic.
+Food distribution networks may be impacted during major disasters or, for example, as we saw in the pandemic and more recently with global conflicts affecting fuel supply.

 Consider the possible resulting effects of a disaster such as extended power outages, disruption to transport services and the potential for your home and/or community becoming isolated for a period of time.